Safeguarding in schools: Is your security system fit-for-purpose?

 Fit-for-purpose school security with iC2 NSI, BSI & ISO accreditations

-iC2 is trusted by educational establishments of all types to deliver and maintain security solutions.
+iC2 is trusted by educational establishments of all types to deliver and maintain school security systems.
 Our NSI and BSI/ISO accreditations are your guarantee of security and quality respectively.

 It should be noted that regulation of the security industry is voluntary.
 This means not all service providers are able to provide the required level of expertise and resources that ensure school security solutions are fit-for-purpose.